KM28

 Divide by Zero #2

-The second concert in Nick Dunston's series features a solo set by Camilla Battaglia for voice & SuperCollider and a duo set by Mariana Carvalho (prepared piano) and Paula Sanchez (cello), who perform following the release of their album RASGO (Neue Numeral 2023)
+The second concert in Nick Dunston's series features a solo set by Camilla Battaglia, Perpetual Possibility for voice & live processing, and a duo set by Mariana Carvalho (pre-recorded materials, transducers, small speaker, internal listening) with Zach Hart (electronics).

 Apr 10 Wednesday